Marmelodov/PromptCrafter-API/docs/quickstart.md

 # Quickstart

-This Quickstart shows how to create an account, log in, save a prompt, and retrieve it using the PromptCrafter API.
+This quickstart shows how to create an account, log in, save a prompt, and retrieve it using PromptCrafter API.
 Each step includes both cURL and Postman examples.

 ## 1. Sign up